Tharisky/Portfolio/Red Team/Lab Setup/Setup.md

 ---

 This configuration ensures the internal network is isolated, the Web Server bridges both networks, and the Kali Machine resides in the external network.
-Let me know if you need help with specific OS configurations (e.g., Windows Server for the Domain Controller or Apache for the Web Server)!